rkrishdev/react-node-express-mysql-jwt-boilerplate/README.md

 4. Install pm2 module or your preferred tool and run the node/express.js server.

-5. Go to domain.com you will see the react app.
+5. Go to domain.com you will see the react app running.

 Note! only api and static routes will be handled by the node/express app.
 You can add other routes if you want as alias.